-Some of the hottest products
+Some of the hottest products and services

 In order to help drivers increase their safety habits, GreenRoad implemented a vehicle feedback device that is placed on the dashboard in the vehicle, with an easy to read color display.
 This unit displays three colors—green, yellow, and red—in order to tell the driver when his driving patterns are good or risky.
 One instance of risky behavior would be slamming on the brakes.
 Depending on the severity of the risky behavior either the yellow light will illuminate or the red light.
 This information is sent to the managers as a way to monitor each of the trucker’s driving patterns.